AayushPrasadWorks/LogoParser/README.md

 >`mvn package`

-If all goes well you should see some lines that ends with "BUILD SUCCESS".
+If all goes well you should see some lines that end with "BUILD SUCCESS".
 When you build your project, maven should build it in the `target` directory.
 To clear this, you may run the command: